kentzyyo/INFO-ASSURANCE/README.md

  - Click **Yes** to apply our customized settings.
    ![Screenshot 2023-12-07 140959](https://github.com/kentzyyo/INFO-ASSURANCE/assets/61936205/b1f04a91-fa82-44d9-ae70-e237221f1837)

+ > [!WARNING]
+ > Make sure to backup all existing data in the SD card to avoid deletion while formatting.
  - A warning will appear that all existing data on our SD card will be erased if we continue on our installation.
 Click **Yes** since our SD card have no existing files that needs to be backed up.
   ![Screenshot 2023-12-07 135833](https://github.com/kentzyyo/INFO-ASSURANCE/assets/61936205/5378f87f-03f9-45ab-a6c3-e25cba283b61)